-What is the history of traffic signs?
+What are the different types of California road signs?

 Where Can Traffic Signs in California Find Their Origin

 When you look at the history of traffic signs, you can go all the way back to the Roman Empire.
 As the Roman Empire was taking over the world, they began to build highways that led to Rome.
 The History of Street Signs explained, “At the height of the Roman Empire, the Caesars ordered the construction of 4,400-pound stone markers called milestones.
 These were numbered and placed at specific intervals along the 62,000 miles of Roman roads.”
 This was the beginning of signs directing individuals.

 Next, if you look to Europe, you will find that they started to put signs on their roads directing you to certain cities.
 In addition to these signs, the number of miles to the city would also be posted on the signs.
 Now looking to America, most of the country was not concerned with traffic signs.
 This was especially true during the horse and carriage time period in the United States.
 Only after the introduction of the car, were traffic signs beginning to be erected.
 The stop sign was the first traffic sign to be used.
 This would be the start of one of the best uniform systems the country would see.
 California traffic signs and other traffic signs used across the country would be the same so that all people would understand every sign that they would see.

 One of the first things that you will notice with a road sign today is that the majority of the signs you will see have a lack of words.
 The messages on a California road sign are often expressed by using a symbol.
 Symbols are used for the ease of understanding.
 While driving it could be dangerous to have road signs with a lot of words.
 Reading these signs could distract you from your primary purpose, operating the vehicle.
 No matter your primary language, understanding a symbol is universal.
 The symbols display the meaning of the sign, but more important than the symbol for a California road sign is the color.

 The Different Meanings of Road Signs in California